mdflaher/InetSoftWork/Should I use a Table or a Crosstab.md

 There are other options besides a table to show detail level rows.
 When viewing a crosstab, users can utilize the show details feature, multiselecting desired cells and clicking 'Show Details' in the popup menu commands to  display all rows that make up the selected aggregates.

 You cannot perform the 'Show Details' function on a detail level table as the table is already displaying the most granular level of data that is available on the dashboard level.
+So a crosstab still has drilldown options to see detail level.

-so a crosstab still has drilldown options to see detail level table is selected column headers and table style, with the option to export rows crostab default behavior is merging duplicate cells in row and column headers with crosstabs you can introduce subtotals and grand totals, including subtotals for
+table is selected column headers and table style, with the option to export rows crostab default behavior is merging duplicate cells in row and column headers with crosstabs you can introduce subtotals and grand totals, including subtotals for